-One of the basic techniques of classifying malware into malicious or benign is data mining.
-The initial problem of mining association rules was addressed by Agrawal R. et al. [2].
-Apriori Algorithm where the generated frequent itemsets were used to generate rules that meet the minimum confidence to form rule sets and output.
-The research in [5] used an association rules mining of Apriori Algorithm to automatically generate frequent itemsets of program signatures (malware and benign) and extract features from the parsed files for subsequent supervised learning.
+A malware is a computer program that has various kinds of malicious intents [4].
+Mobile malwares are those malware designated to operate on the mobile facility for malicious activities.
+Android operating system being a flexible and open source operating system on the smartphone has been targeted by malware over time.
+Malware detector is a model or algorithm developed to detect and contain the dastard effects of malicious program [5].
+The initial problem of mining association rules was addressed by Agrawal R. et al. [2] Apriori algorithm where the generated frequent itemsets were used to generate rules that meet the minimum confidence to form rule sets and output.
+The research in [5] used an association rules mining of Apriori algorithm to automatically generate frequent itemsets of program signatures (malware and benign) and extract features from the parsed files for subsequent supervised learning.
 In another work, Shabtai A. et al. [27] classified games and tools using features extracted from android .apk files of both application.

-Due to the challenges of Apriori Algorithm in generating large quatities of itemsets and time consuming in testing and verifying candidate frequent k-items [3], which have resulted to its inefficiency, different versions of Apriori Algorithm have been developed that manifested an improvement in the original algorithm like an improved Apriori Algorithm that addressed the inefficiency in Apriori Algorithm [3].
-This research, in an effort to improve Apriori Algorithm for the detection of malicious programs, adopts Particle Swarm Optimization in the candidate generation of detector so as to increase the detection process and reduce false alarm rate.
+Due to the challenges of apriori algorithm in generating large quatities of itemsets and time consuming in testing and verifying candidate frequent k-items [3], which have resulted to its inefficiency, different versions of Apriori algorithm have been developed that manifested an improvement in the original algorithm like an improved Apriori algorithm that addressed the inefficiency in Apriori algorithm [3].
+This research, in a bid to improve Apriori algorithm for the detection of malicious programs adopts particle swarm optimization in the candidate generation of detector so as to increase the detection process and reduce false alarm rate.